rajpprithiv/testdata/README.md

 **Big-Mart-Sales-Predicition**
 The aim is to build a predictive model and find out the sales of each product at a particular store.
 Create a model by which Big Mart can analyse and predict the outlet production sales.

-A perfect project to learn Data Analytics and apply Machine Learning algorithms (Linear Regression, Random Forest Regressor, XG Boost) to predict the outlet production sales.
+A perfect project to learn Data Analytics and apply Machine Learning algorithms (Linear Regression, Random Forest Regressor, Decision Tree) to predict the outlet production sales.
 Mini Project 2-A

 **Dataset Description**